 Ecomaps are a good way to visually represent the client system, the influences on the client, and the energy flow to and from the client system.
 The worker may use the ecomap to organize the client’s systems to be reviewed in staffing.
-It may also be used to provide a visual aid when explaining assessment of the problem to the client.
+It may also be used to provide a visual aid when explaining the assessment of the problem to the client.

 In 1985, McGoldrick and Gerson introduced a new method for mapping the family system.
 This new system visualized the client in the context of other relatives including parents, grandparents, spouses, siblings, children, nephews, and nieces.

-The genogram is not only concerned with the relationships among the systems, i.e. the lines connecting them representing relationship.
+The genogram is not only concerned with the relationships among the systems, i.e. the lines connecting them representing relationships.
 It is also concerned with the health and well-being patterns represented in the individual persons included in the diagram.
 A thorough genogram will also include medical information including diagnoses.

-Because of its inclusion of medical and relational data, the genogram can be used in medical health care settings as well as mental health care settings.
+Because of its inclusion of medical and relational data, the genogram can be used in medical healthcare settings as well as mental healthcare settings.
 Patterns of illness, including mental illness, failure to thrive, family complexity, adverse childhood experiences, substance abuse, and other trauma may be noted in the genogram.
 The Wikipedia article on genograms provides a useful visual demonstrating symbol usage as well as how the use of color expands the information potential of the genogram.